orel1212/CETRA/README.md

 Download the datasets: <br>
 [Click Here](https://drive.google.com/drive/folders/1rg5Fs638uM2eei5Z9o0xbDMTkKSkgXuB?usp=sharing) <br>

 5. Exp.
-2 of CETRA for all 3 versions of both datasets are available there <br>
+2 of CETRA for all 3 versions of both datasets is available there <br>
 Note!
 Bahnsen versions are already inside pretrained_weights dir of base/metric/attack for easier use  <br>

 6. requirements.txt <br>